 Recommendation 52: There was discussion of concerns of sharing screenshots, the value that health IT developers put on time spent designing and improving screens and user interfaces, and that there are valid reasons why screenshots are both required to be shared and could also be considered "fair use."
 The goal was that the communications protected under the Cures Act should not permit unintended use, such as using screenshots to attempt to copy screen designs from a competitor.
 Some members of the Task Force felt that the "fair use" provisions of the preamble already prohibited copying for competitive reasons.
 However, the restriction that screenshots be permitted to be communicated under fair use principles is not in the regulatory text and the group felt that it deserved further consideration.
-The intent of the Task Force was that the actor disclosing a screenshot is responsible for determining that the disclosure's purpose does meet the "fair use" expectations, and in doing so appropriately protect from potential intellectual property infringements.
+The intent of the Task Force was that the actor disclosing a screenshot is responsible for determining that the disclosure's purpose does meet the "fair use" expectations and that further redisclosures would have to similarly meet the fair use expectations, and in doing so appropriately protect from potential intellectual property infringements.